 Starting a business is never easy, and most new business owners are always faced with the same question: How do I bring in new clients?
 The story is no different for business consultants.
 You have to constantly look for new ways to make those connections and bring in fresh business.
-So how can you stand out and market your consulting services to other businesses?
+So how can you stand out and market your consulting firm to other businesses?
 Here are 5 effective ideas.

 Don’t be too proud to reach out to potential customers directly.
 Nobody enjoys cold calling, but when you’re just starting out, you have to experiment with your marketing techniques to find what works.
 It’s also a great way to test out your ability to sell yourself.
 While some may argue that cold calls are ineffective, as a business consultant with minimal marketing funds, it is often the only option available to you.
 So even though research has shown that only 2% of cold calls result in an appointment, that’s still 2% more than you would get by doing nothing.